Automotive-Technology-Day/Automotive-Technology-Day.github.io/index.md

 ## Call for Submissions
 Dates to be announced soon.

-Submission may come from both academia and industry with one page abstract to define challenges on a relevant topics.
+Submission may come from both academia and industry with one page abstract to define challenges on relevant topic(s).
 Abstract must include three major components:
-- Problem Statement within selected topics
+- Problem Statement within the selected topic(s)
 - Specific Use Cases targeted with the porposed solution/discussion
 - Potential KPIs and Assumptions for the solutions adoption